ballerina-platform/ballerina-lang/observelib/observe/src/main/ballerina/Module.md

 ```

 #### Register
-The gauge can registered with the global metrics registry, therefore it can be looked up later without having the
+The gauge can be registered with the global metrics registry, therefore it can be looked up later without having the
 reference of the gauge that was created.
 Also, only the registered counters will be reported to the Metrics reporter
 such as Prometheus.
 In case, if there is already another non gauge metric registered,
 then there will be an error returned.
 But if it's another gauge instance, then the registered gauge instance will